-Section 7 – To Prepare the Youngster for Positive Jewish Living in College and to Fortify His Moral and Religious Faith During His Most Crucial Years Away From Home
+Section 7 – To Prepare Youngsters for Positive Jewish Living in College and to Fortify Their Moral and Religious Faith During the Most Crucial Years Away From Home

 USY program should center around the many problems with which USYers will be confronted at college.
 They should be exposed to authentic Jewish views on situation ethics, civil disobedience, protest, politics, inter marriage, pacifism, premarital sex, drugs, etc., so that they will know, and hopefully remember, that there are Jewish responses to current issues.
 The USYers should be prepared to discuss and articulate in college years some of the unique features of Judaism and its basic stand on important moral issues.
 This can only be accomplished through a well developed program of informal education with ample opportunity for discussion and debate.
 Such programs would require intimate involvement by the rabbi of the congregation.